Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 $ ls
 ```

 You should see nothing.
 This is because by default, `ls` does not show hidden files.
-Files in Linux are hidden if they start with a `.`.
+Files are hidden if they start with a `.`.
 Now try:

 ```sh
 $ ls -a